Understanding Economic Incentives and Staying Alert

 Read the full story here.

-Understanding the Paradox of Poverty Patterns, Decreasing in Villages but Increasing in Cities
+Understanding the Paradox of Poverty Patterns: Decreasing in Villages but Increasing in Cities

-• According to BPS data, the rural poverty rate fell from 11.34% in September 2024 to 11.03% in March 2025.
-Meanwhile, in cities, poverty actually rose slightly, from 6.66% in September 2024 to 6.73% in March 2025.
+• BPS data states that the rural poverty rate fell from 11.34% in September 2024 to 11.03% in March 2025.
+Meanwhile, in cities, poverty actually increased slightly, from 6.66% in September 2024 to 6.73% in March 2025.

 Read the full story here.